-Though other churches in the area have already opened, we decided as a staff to err on the side of caution and follow the original guidelines of the governor and wait until our state moved into phase 4 at the end of June.
+Though other churches in the area had already opened, we decided as a staff to err on the side of caution and follow the original guidelines of the governor and wait until our state moved into phase 4 at the end of June.
 Our conference superintendent asked the Wabash churches to wait two weeks following the state’s guidelines for reopening.

 There is quite a disparity when it comes to opinions people hold regarding the efficacy of face masks, and each side turns to science to support their positions.
-Our staff has concluded that the best scenario at this point is to have our 8:45 service be one where wearing a mask is mandatory for all who attend for the entirety of the service.
+Our staff has concluded that the best scenario at this point is for our 8:45 service be one where wearing a mask is mandatory for all who attend for the entirety of the service.
 Masks will be provided for those who do not have them.
 During the 10:45 service wearing a mask will be optional once one is already seated and safely socially distanced from others.
 The only exception is while we are singing, and we ask that everyone wear a mask during that time.
 When one is moving around in our church facility we ask that all of us wear masks as we consider our brother or sister’s safety and our freedom to be determined and shaped by the needs of and love for our neighbor.

 You will be greeted by our parish nursing team who will quickly take your temperature and may have a few questions for you asking about symptoms and possible exposure to anyone with Covid-19.
 We ask that everyone be especially mindful of distancing.
 We've put spots on the carpet in the foyer to guide the line to the worship center.
 Sheryl will be there to let you know where you will be seated and I (Pastor Herb) will help you find your seat.